nickyiliwang/rate-my-chonk/README.md

 UI:
 Loading state

-Low Prio:
-Anon auth
-Comments, likes, and
-Once the user logs in with their account/ created new account, they will have their favorite cats Possible updates to the way averages are calculated, instead of arrays, we can use 2 keys, starting average, and vote count.
-But it might complicate things.

 current favorites, once they register, they can even upload pictures. that means the upload component will be nested in the user profile page.